 As the human city development encroaches on the raccoon population's forest and meadow habitat, the raccoons find themselves faced with the very real possibility of extinction.
 In response, the raccoons engage in a desperate struggle to stop the construction and preserve their home.

 Isao Takahata's Pom Poko is arguably the most divisive animation coming out of Studio Ghibli, it's a film that includes lots of Japanese folklore references, either by the raccoons and their relationship with the foxes or by the tales, ghost stories, parades, expressionless faces and everything else.
-The design of the raccoons was rather controversial, on one side by the anthropomorphism and transformations, which some consider excessive, and on the other…
+The design of the raccoons was rather controversial, on one hand because of the anthropomorphism and transformations, which some consider excessive, and on the…

 It's all about balance.
 When the raccoons imagine their perfect past, it's a time when the humans peacefully coexisted with them, not absent of humans.
 Also, it's about having awesome parties for any reason whatsoever.